If you are a real estate agent, it would be silly not to take advantage of one of the most powerful marketing channels out there: email marketing.

 To learn more about measuring the effectiveness of your email marketing campaigns, read this guide to email marketing metrics.

-How to do real estate email marketing in 2021
+How to do real estate email marketing

 1. Identify your area of expertise and your target audience